-- 5. A general account of fungi, their structure including ultrastructure of cell wall, major growth forms and differentiation.
-Fungal nutrition (saprobic, biotrophic and symbiotic). - 6.
-Classification of fungi byKirk et.al (2008) phylogeny of fungi characters used in classification. - 7.
-General account of Chytridiomycota, Zygomycota, Glomeromycota, Ascomycota, Basidiomycota and Mitosporic fungi.

-- 8. Heterokaryosis, homothallism, heterothallism, parasexuality, sex hormones, mycorrhizae and predaceous fungi. - 9.
-Lichens: Structure, Reproduction and Economic importance. - 10.
-Importance of fungi in different microbiological and Biotechnological processes: role of fungi in industry (alcohol), medicine (Antibiotics and steroids) and food (edible mushrooms).
+- 1. A general account of Fungi; their structure including ultrastructure of cell wall, major growth forms and differentiation.
+Fungal nutrition (saprobic, biotrophic and symbiotic). - 2.
+Classification of Fungi by Kirk et.al (2008) phylogeny of fungi characters used in classification. - 3.
+Structural diversity and mode of reproduction; Chytridiomycota, Zygomycota, Glomeromycota, Ascomycota. - 4.
+Importance of Fungi: microbiological and Biotechnological processes: role of fungi in industry (alcohol), medicine (Antibiotics and steroids) and food (edible mushrooms). - 5.
+Lichens: Structure, Reproduction and Economic importance.